chipmuenk/pyfda/README.md

 * [**docutils**](https://docutils.sourceforge.io) for rich text in documentation
 * **xlwt** and / or **XlsxWriter** for exporting filter coefficients as *.xls(x) files

+### conda
+If you're working with Anaconda's packet manager conda, there is a recipe for pyfda on `conda-forge` since July 2023:

+    > conda install --channel=conda-forge pyfda

+Start pyfda with

+    > pyfdax

 ### git
 If you want to contribute to pyfda (great idea!), fork the latest version from https://github.com/chipmuenk/pyfda.git and create a local copy using